AiDAPT-A/VisArchPy/docs/quick-start.rst

 Outputs
 """"""""""""""""""""""""

-Results from the data extraction pipelines (Layout, OCR, LayoutOCR) are save to the output directory and organized as follows:
+Results from the data extraction pipelines (Layout, OCR, LayoutOCR) are saved to the output directory and organized as follows:

 .. code-block:: shell

    00000/  # results directory
-   ├── pdf-001  # extracted image directory are saved to.
+   ├── pdf-001  # extracted images are saved to a directory.
 One per PDF file ├── 00000-metadata.csv  # extracted metadata as CSV ├── 00000-metadata.json  # extracted metadata as JSON
    ├── 00000-settings.json  # settings used by pipeline